Best Toys for Bracco Italiano

 Physical Exercise Recommendations for Bracco Italiano

 Physical activity for Bracco Italiano should reflect their high exercise needs and Large (55-88 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Bracco Italiano, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+If you see heavy breathing, slowing down, reluctance to continue, or lying down during activity, your pet is fatigued.
 Bracco Italiano dogs with affectionate, intelligent, enthusiastic traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Bracco Italiano dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Bracco Italiano benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Bracco Italiano